Russell-Waterhouse/blog/content/post/landmines.md

 observability, and much more.

 I don't think most people know that's what we do.
-I think there's even many programmers don't know that's what we do.
+I think there's even many programmers that don't know that's what we do.
 But that's the truth of it, and to offload all your programming to an LLM is to offload all your decisions to an LLM, and they just aren't that good at making these decisions.
 Maybe one day they will be, but not today.